Smoked Brisket Tips You Need To Know

 7. Don’t Bother Letting It Come To Room Temperature Before Smoking

 It’s a myth that you should allow the brisket to come to room temperature prior to smoking.
-In one hours time, the brisket interior temp will still be at refrigerator temperature.
+In one hour’s time, the brisket interior temp will still be at refrigerator temperature.
+You can learn more in our article dispelling the myth of letting meat come to room temperature.

-The more important tip is to make sure you allow it to season overnight and the smoker is ready at the correct temperature before putting the brisket on.
+The more important of our brisket tips is to make sure you allow it to season overnight and the smoker is ready at the correct temperature before putting the brisket on.

 8. Maintain a Consistent Cooking Temperature

-Aim for a consistent cooking temperature between 225°F and 275°F. This low and slow cooking process allows the collagen in the meat to break down, resulting in a tender and juicy brisket.
+Aim for a consistent cooking temperature between 225°F and 275°F. We prefer 275 because we don’t want to sit around a smoker all night.
+This low and slow cooking process allows the collagen in the meat to break down, resulting in a tender and juicy brisket.

 For checking temperature toward the end of the cook we recommend a good instant-read meat thermometer, like the Thermoworks Thermapen One.
 Being able to probe in multiple locations of the brisket assures it’s done all over and not just one spot.